coinop-logan/zap-trails/first-writeup.md

 Populate the user's feed with content from C1, ordered by weight.
 Nothing too special yet; at this point we're just reading zaps as boost/reposts with variable weight, using AlexJones as our source of truth (surely that can't go wrong).

 But now, we repeat the move, looking at zaps originating from A1 instead of AlexJones, and call these lists A2 and C2.
-Conserve weight between a given account and its influences on these lists - in this example, that means that content receiving zaps from InfoWars will hold about 2/3s of the weight of these and subsequent lists.
-This is illustrated by the yellow dashed line:
+Conserve weight between a given account and its influences on these lists - visualized by the dashed yellow line below:

 ![image](imgs/c2a2.png)

 Again, populate the user's feed with the content zapped, C2.
 Order the content by its inherited weight - which corresponds to the content box's size in the image above.
-Because of this, it doesn't really matter how much total money InfoWars throws around compared to JoeRogan: JoeRogan is only zapping about 1% of what InfoWars is, but still "fills up" about 1/3 of the weight distribution of A2 and C2.
+Because weight is conserved, even though JoeRogan is only zapping about 1% of what InfoWars is, JoeRogan's zaps still determine about 1/3 of A2 and C2.

 Repeat the process to find C3/A3, C4/A4, etc. Each iteration follows zaps outward into more of the network, as seen from the perspective of AlexJones.
 Or more to the point, as *valued* from the perspective of AlexJones (and thus vicariously by our user).